iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - **Requirements readiness (before build or before serious testing starts)**
   Ensures the team is building the *right* thing and can prove it works.
-  - **What it checks:** scope is clear; workflows are understood; acceptance criteria exist for each key item; edge cases and error behaviour are defined; non-functional expectations are known (security, performance, audit needs).
+  - **What it checks:** scope is clear; workflows are understood; acceptance criteria exist for each key item; edge cases and error behavior are defined; non-functional expectations are known (security, performance, audit needs).
   - **What “ready” looks like:** no critical open questions; key decisions recorded; requirements are testable (someone can write test cases directly from them).

 - **Security & privacy readiness (before integration testing and before release)**